Wlefils/LastFMAnalysis/README.md

 ```

 ### Data Cleaning
-Last.fm has a lot of additional data for each scrobble that wasn’t necessary for the scope of this project.
-To make the dataset a bit easier to work with, I subset it to keep only the specific variables I planned on using: song title, artist name, album title, and the date I listened to the track.
+Last.FM's API provided a lot of additional data for each scrobble that wasn’t necessary for the scope of this project.
+To make the dataset a bit easier to work with, I subset the dataframe to retain only the specific variables I planned on using: song title, artist name, album title, and the date I listened to each track.

 ```R
 # subset to only the relevant data - song, artist, album, date